Hanna Helena Chrzanowska: Beatification

+In 1995, nurses from the Catholic Association of Nurses and Midwives asked Fr.
+Cardinal F. Macharski to initiate the beatification process.
 The beatification process commenced in Poland on 28 April 1997 when the Congregation for the Causes of Saints granted their assent to the cause.
-The diocesan process spanned from 3 November 1998 until January 2003 and it saw the accumulation of documents and witness testimonies in order to collate work on her life and her exercise of the virtues.
-The C.C.S. validated this local process sometime later on 11 January 2008.
+The C.C.S. validated the local process sometime later on 11 January 2008.
 The Positio was presented to Rome for further evaluation in 2011 and Pope Francis recognized that she had lived a life of heroic virtue thus proclaimed her to be Venerable on 30 September 2015.

 The next step was for a miracle to be attributed to her for her beatification.
 One such case was investigated in Kraków and was validated in Rome on 21 May 2010.
-Pope Francis confirmed this miracle in mid-2017 and was beatified in Poland on 28 April 2018.
+Pope Francis confirmed this miracle in mid-2017, and she was beatified in Poland on 28 April 2018.

 The current postulator for this cause is Father Antoni Sołtysik.